TimothyW553/Monte-Carlo-Options-Pricing/README.md

 pricing (since it's easier to calculate)

 Compared to a deterministic model (such as the Black-Scholes options pricing model for European call options), the Monte Carlo is inefficient.

-We can improve its accuracy by using:
+### Ways to improve accuracy
  1. Variance reduction methods:
     - Antithetic variates
     - Control variates